 The best trainers in horse racing would never adopt this strategy.
 It is poor management of a horse’s welfare to try and race them into shape.
 Doing so can fatigue the horse and risk injury.
 Horses need to be exercised properly if they wish to succeed.

 Now that you have learned some basic things about the fitness of race horses, why not create an account with one of the racebooks recommended by EZ Horse Betting.
 You can receive a nice welcome bonus as well as free past performances and race replays.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 It takes only minutes to sign up and begin betting horses on your computer, smartphone, or tablet.